AlectoSaeglopur/SCIENCE/1-ELE/Raspberry/Retropie_OS/README.txt

 6. Move to the "Retropie" tab (default), click "O", move to "RASPI CONFIG > Localisation Options > WLAN Country" and select "Italy";

-7. In the same main menu now go go to "WIFI", select your Wifi network, and insert Wifi password to give Raspberry access to internet;
+7. In the same main menu now go to "WIFI", select your Wifi network, and insert Wifi password to give Raspberry access to internet;

 § Move to the "Retropie" tab (default), click "O", move to "RETROPIE SETUP > Configuration/Tools > usbromservice" and enable "USB ROM Service";